isomerpages/seab-corp/_seab-link-issue-1-2026/Pilot use of students’ personal learning devices in national eExaminations.md

 Overall, close to 90% of students reported that they were comfortable using their PLDs for national e-Examinations.</p>
 <p>With the positive results from the 2025 examinations, SEAB looks forward
-to working with more schools to journey on the use of students’ PLDs in e-Examinations!</p>
+to working with some pilot schools to journey on the use of students’ PLDs in e-Examinations involving N(A) subjects!</p>